Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 part 2" one).

 `pypackaging-native` content on purpose does not go into detail on solution directions.
-Real-world problems are, well, real - they're hard to argue with.
+Real-world problems are, well, real.
+Unlike for new ideas, it's hard to argue with concrete examples of "this doesn't work for me or my project, because of X".
 While for preferred solution directions, one can be a lot more opinionated.
 And one person's solution may be another's unwanted extra thing to worry about.

 This blog post is my attempt to address solutions, and what I hope is a good way forward for Python packaging as a whole.